shuyanhui/HD/README.md

 Now, of course, we know there are many things that can make this problematic.
 What we well know is that in dealing with the tonal configuration and distraction at the nodal level, to understand how powerful distraction is, to see that obviously can completely distort the way in which one is being oriented once one gets into that second half of one's life.

-## Appendix D Advanced Mechanics I
+## Appendix D

-A Digital Book for Advanced Students

 ### 1.1 The 40.3: A Denial Body

 One of the few things we have not discussed at the deeper level is what happens when you take all of this stuff that we know underneath the surface and bring it to the surface, like here, when you bring it to the gate.
 And to begin to see through this gate and through this line that this is what it's all about.
 I'll deconstruct this for you.
 If you take the 40.3, what you're looking at is the overall way in which this body has to operate.
 It's about the body.

-#### 1.1.1 Advanced Mechanics I is a program of the International Human Design School (IHDS)
+#### 1.1.1

-All Rights Reserved.
-Copyright 2008 Jovian Archive CorporationSo, what you're going to have is a denial body.
+ ovian Archive CorporationSo, what you're going to have is a denial body.
 It's a body that's ready to deny things.
 It's a body that is ready to shrug; it's a body that is ready to back off.
 It's all part and parcel of transposing the understanding of the gate to the form principle.
 We also know what the 3 is; it's very hardy.
 The 3rd line body is a tough body.
 It can really take a beating.
 It can take a beating and come right back up.

 _[Note: When asked about interpreting the body at the design nodal-line level, Ra said: It is more of a generalized reference to the holistic value of lines.
 It does not carry the weight of the internal at all, but all values are in all places, i.e.; genetic continuity.]_